A list of Exchanges that will be used to create the Client's execution pipeline.

 https://spec.graphql.org/October2021/#sec-Type-Name-Introspection for more information

-on typename introspection via the __typename
+on typename introspection via the __typename field.

-preferInstructs fetch exchanges to use a GET request.
+Optional preferInstructs fetch exchanges to use a GET request.

 This changes the preferGetMethod option, which tells fetch exchanges to use GET requests for queries instead of POST requests.

-, built-in fetch exchanges will always attempt to send query
+When set to true or 'within-url-limit', built-in fetch exchanges will always attempt to send query

 operations as GET requests, unless the resulting URL exceeds a length of 2,048 characters.

-If you want to bypass this restriction, set this option to 'force'
+If you want to bypass this restriction, set this option to 'force' instead, to always send GET.

 requests for queries.

-requestThe request and caching strategy that all Operation
+Optional requestThe request and caching strategy that all Operations on this Client will use by default.

 The RequestPolicy instructs cache exchanges how to use and treat their cached results.

-is set and used, which will use cache results, and only make an API request
+By default cache-first is set and used, which will use cache results, and only make an API request

 on a cache miss.

-can be overriden per operation, since it's added to the OperationContext,
+The requestPolicy can be overriden per operation, since it's added to the OperationContext,

-which allows you to change the policy per Operation
+which allows you to change the policy per Operation, rather than changing it by default here.

-Hint: We don’t recommend changing this from the default cache-first
+Hint: We don’t recommend changing this from the default cache-first option, unless you know what

-is not recommend and may not lead to the behaviour
+you‘re doing.
+Setting this to cache-and-network is not recommend and may not lead to the behaviour

 you expect.
 If you’re looking to always update your cache frequently, use @urql/exchange-request-policy